Freedom Schools: Freedom Library Day School, Philadelphia

 The Philadelphia Freedom Library was founded by John E. Churchville in 1964.
-Over the next few years he began to offer evening classes and eventually converted the library into a school.
-Upon the founding of this school, he prepared a short set of essays which were published in the book, What Black Educators Are Saying, edited by Nathan Wright Jr. and published in 1970.
-This essay includes much of Churchville's thoughts on the state of the Black Power movement as well as his ideas for the pedagogy of his new Freedom School.
-He denigrates the ideas of both the cultural and progressive nationalist movements as being facades and without teeth.
-For him, the Revolutionary Nationalist Movement which called for total and complete revolution both here and everywhere on earth, was the most accurate and true to its principles.
-They identified both intragroup and intraindividual issues facing black people in America and the only way to truly become a revolutionary was to be born-again; acted on by an outside power which began to rid you of these deficiencies.
-The schools themselves were based on a simple set of priorities.
-If education is the indoctrination of the young into an ideological system, then the Freedom School must reeducate black children to reject the dominant ideology and construct a new system.
-To do this, the first element of pedagogy to be established must be the new ideology of the school.
-After this, teachers must be found who can bridge the gap between identity and alienation, being object lessons for their students both inside and outside the classroom.
-Finally, the curriculum was designed to explain the objective situation of black people and teach the tools and skills to deal with this reality.
-The curriculum as described by Churchville was merely a vehicle for teaching revolutionary truth; the content was mostly irrelevant as it was the analysis which would demonstrate the reality.
-The school was raided by the FBI on August 13, 1966 on suspicion of harboring militant groups.
-After the raid, Churchville dropped out of activism.
+Churchville began offering evening classes over the next few years, and eventually converted the library into a school.
+He then prepared a short set of essays which were published in What Black Educators Are Saying, edited by Nathan Wright Jr. and published in 1970.
+The essay includes Churchville's thoughts on the state of the Black Power movement and his ideas for the pedagogy of his Freedom School, denigrating the cultural and progressive nationalist movements as toothless facades.
+For Churchville the Revolutionary Nationalist Movement, which called for global revolution, was the most accurate and true to its principles.
+The movement identified group and individual issues facing Black people in the US, and believed that the only way to become a revolutionary was to be born-again, acted on by an outside power which began to rid one of deficiencies.
+The schools were based on a simple set of priorities.
+If education is the indoctrination of the young into an ideological system, the Freedom School must reeducate Black children to reject the dominant ideology and construct a new system.
+The first element of pedagogy must be the school's new ideology.
+Teachers must then be found who can bridge the gap between identity and alienation, being object lessons for their students in and out of the classroom.
+The curriculum was designed to explain the situation of Black people and teach the tools and skills to deal with that reality.
+As described by Churchville, it was a vehicle for teaching revolutionary truth; the content was irrelevant, since it was the analysis which would demonstrate the reality.
+The school was raided by the FBI on August 13, 1966, on the suspicion of harboring militant groups.
+After the raid, Churchville withdrew from activism.

+Other schools

+Prince Edward County Virginia, 1963-1964

+The Prince Edward Free School was founded when the county closed its public schools for five years in an attempt to avoid the precedent set by Brown v.
+Board of Education.
+In response, African-American and minority communities, civil-rights leaders and organizers, and families built "free schools" run by community members.
+A key school in Virginia was the Prince Edward Free School, which provided academic and cultural education and raised student civic awareness and political understanding.
+The NAACP and local churches provided space, teachers and textbooks, and the public schools were eventually reopened after a Supreme Court decision.
+Although this school was not associated with the Freedom Schools and Freedom Summer, it was built on the resilience and dedication of community members who found this educational style a form of resistance against segregation.